 Head of Paid Service The person designated as such by the Council under section 4 of the 1989 Act.
 In Falkirk Council, that person is the Chief Executive.
-Joint Board The Central Scotland Joint Valuation Board.
-Leader of the Council The councillor designated as Leader for the purposes of the Local Governance (Scotland) Act 2004 (Remuneration) Regulations 2007.
+Integration Joint Board The body established under the Public Bodies (Joint Working) (Scotland) Act 2014 to deliver health and social care services.
+Joint Board The Central Scotland Joint-Valuation Joint Board- Leader of the Council The councillor designated as Leader for the purposes of the Local Governance (Scotland) Act 2004 (Remuneration) Regulations 2007.
 Leader of the Opposition The Leader of the largest Opposition Group on the Council.
-Monitoring Officer The person designated as such by the Council under section 5 of the 1989 Act or, if that person is unable to act owing to absence or illness, the person nominated by him/her as his/her deputy under sub-section (7) of that section.
+Main Opposition Groups The political groups represented on the Council which do not form part of the Administration and whose members constitute at least 10% of the Council.
+Monitoring Officer The person designated as such by the Council under section 5 of the 1989 Act or, if that person is unable to act owing to absence or illness, the person nominated by him/herthem as his/hertheir deputy under sub-section (7) of that section.
 In Falkirk Council, the Monitoring Officer is the Chief Governance Officer.
 Opposition Those Councillors who are not members of the administration.
-Portfolio Holder A councillor appointed by the Council to perform the role set out in the schedule to the Scheme of Delegation to committees.
+Portfolio Holder A councillor appointed by the Leader of the Council to perform the role set out in the schedule to the Scheme of Delegation to committees.
 Proper Officer The persons designated as such by the Council to undertake specific duties, as detailed in a list kept for public inspection within the head office of the Council which is situated at Municipal Buildings, Falkirk.
 The Provost The convener of the Council duly appointed as such by a full meeting of the Council in terms of section 4(1) of the 1994 Act.
 Regulatory Committees The Planning Committee, the Planning Review Committee, the Civic Licensing Committee and any other committee established by the Council to discharge any other similar regulatory function.